NobleNhi/heart-failure-hrrp/README.md

 1. Clone this repository.
 2. Open the project folder in RStudio.
 3. Open `code/hrrp_readmissions.Rmd`.
-4. Knit the document (the Rmd is configured with `output: github_document`).
+4. Knit the document (the Rmd is configured with `output: github_document` and reads the cleaned dataset from `../data/cleaned_hrrp.csv`).
-5. The R Markdown file expects the cleaned data at `../data/cleaned_hrrp.csv` relative to the `code/` folder.

 Required R packages include: